 John V. Frega was appointed to the Board of Directors of the Regional Transportation Authority (RTA) in May 2011.
-He represents suburban Cook County and serves on the Compensation & Human Resources and Planning & Administration committees.
+He represents suburban Cook County and serves as the Vice-Chair of the Planning & Administration committee and also serves on the Compensation & Human Resources committee.

 Frega is an architect with a background in regional and city planning, and transportation facilities.
 Through his self-named firm, Frega has been responsible for designing, planning and construction concepts of major transportation facilities including six Metra stations, the CTA Bus Maintenance Facility, UIC Transportation Building, design studies for the Eisenhower Expressway and many municipal public work facilities.
 Additionally, his firm has designed major municipal buildings, village halls, police and fire stations, libraries and health facilities throughout the Chicagoland area.

 Frega has a Bachelor of Architecture and a Master of Regional and City Planning from the Illinois Institute of Technology where he studied architecture under Mies van der Rohe and regional and city planning under Ludwig Hilberseimir.
 His educational background also includes post graduate studies in Engineering and Business Law.

 Frega has served on several boards and committees including Governors State University Foundation Board, the American Institute of Architects - Chicago Chapter Health Care, the Nazareth Academy, St. Mary, Riverside - Building Committee and the Navy League - the Military Offi cers Association (MOAA) and the American Legion.

 Frega is a retired captain from the Naval Reserves.